 Bazinga Is a Real Word

-Sheldon’s favorite catchphrase, ‘Bazinga!’ is real.
+Sheldon’s favourite catchphrase, ‘Bazinga!’ is real.
 It was in 2011 when a photographer captured a species and new genus of the rhizostome jellyfish.
 Lisa-ann Gershwin was the marine biologist who determined this species shot from the Brunswick River in Australia.
 A species of bee in Brazil is also named euglossa bazinga.

 Jim Parsons Doesn’t Know the Periodic Table

 Remember the episode of The Big Bang Theory where Sheldon got drunk in an award show and sang a song with the periodic table elements?
 After the show, Jim Parsons admitted to not knowing the name of the elements in reality.
-Also, he has never seen Dr. Who and Star Trek.
+Also, he has never seen Dr Who and Star Trek.

 Leonard’s Glasses Were Made Without Lenses